 Towns in the Haute Corse

-Hotels in Haute Corse
+Book a Hotel in Haute Corse

 Balagne, to the west is a mountainous region terraced with olives and dotted with tiny villages overlooked by Monte Cinto, Corsica’s highest peak.
 Here some of the traditional domed stone bergers’ cabins, originally used for keeping hay and making cheese, have been restored as simple accommodation.
 Don’t miss San Antonino, perched on a rocky crest, a fortified warren of tunnelled streets.
 Calvi, capital of the Balagne, is another harbour town – it was here Nelson lost his eye in 1794.
 There is a dramatic citadel, marina, restaurants, shops selling terracotta dishes, baskets and leather sandals.
 The Foreign Legion has a barracks here and the soldiers in their white helmets and red epaulettes add a distinctive colonial touch.